 † Lecture hours are completed online and lab hours and clinical are completed on site.
-Note: Course descriptions begin on page 160.

 Carrington College uses technologies and equipment to support the learning process such as: syringes, tourniquets, blood glucose strips, butterfly needles, draw station chairs, coban wraps, and simulated arms.